Long Beach Phu Quoc (Bai Truong): An Exciting Experience 2026

 Long Beach vs Bai Dai: What’s the Difference?

-These two beaches are often confused – here is the practical distinction:
+These two beaches are often confused because both translate to ‘Long Beach’ in English (‘dai’ and ‘truong’ both relate to length).
+Here is the practical distinction:

-Best for travellers who want easy access to restaurants, bar nightlife, water sports rentals and shopping.
-The most accessible beach from Phu Quoc Airport (12 km, 20 min taxi).
+• Long Beach / Bai Truong (this page): Duong Dong west coast, ~20 km, lively and commercial.
+Best for easy access to restaurants, nightlife, water-sports rentals and shopping.
+Most accessible beach from the airport (12 km, ~20 min taxi).

-Best for travellers who want a peaceful resort-stay experience with private beach access, sunset views, and proximity to Bac Dao attractions (Rach Vem, Vinpearl, Casino Corona).
-30 km north of Long Beach.
+• Bai Dai (northern beach, where Corona Resort & Casino Phu Quoc is): northwest Phu Quoc, ~15 km, quiet and resort-focused.
+Best for a peaceful resort stay with private beach access, sunset views and proximity to North Island attractions (Rach Vem, Vinpearl).
+About 30 km north of Long Beach.

-Both beaches are technically named “Long Beach” in English (“long” = lengthy in Vietnamese).
-Most travel guides distinguish them by their local Vietnamese names: Bai Truong for Duong Dong’s commercial beach, and Bai Dai for the quieter northern beach.
+Most travel guides distinguish the two by their Vietnamese names: Bai Truong for Duong Dong’s commercial beach, and Bai Dai for the quieter northern beach.

-From Phu Quoc International Airport (PQC), Long Beach is 12 km north – approximately 20 minutes by car.
-Transport options:
+From Phu Quoc International Airport (PQC), Long Beach is 12 km north, about 20 minutes by car.
+Options include: • Taxi (Mai Linh / Vinasun): USD 8-12 metered; use the official airport taxi counter.

-• Grab: Available at PQC, USD 6-10.
-Surge pricing during peak hours.
+• Grab: available at PQC, USD 6-10, with surge pricing at peak hours.

-• Hotel shuttle: Most 4-5 star Long Beach resorts include free transfer.
+• Hotel shuttle: most 4-5 star Long Beach resorts include a free transfer.

 • Self-drive scooter: USD 6-10/day from airport rental booths.

-From Corona Resort & Casino (Bai Dai north), Long Beach is 30 km – approximately 45-50 minutes by coastal road.
-Corona concierge offers fixed-fare taxi USD 25-40 round trip with 3-hour wait.
+From Corona Resort & Casino Phu Quoc (Bai Dai, north), Long Beach is 30 km, about 45-50 minutes by coastal road.
+The Corona concierge offers a fixed-fare taxi at USD 25-40 round trip with a 3-hour wait.

 Getting to Long Beach Once on Phu Quoc Island

-• Taxi: Widely available at the airport and ferry terminals, taxis offer the most convenient and direct way to reach Long Beach.
-This option is ideal for families or travelers with luggage.
+• Taxi: widely available at the airport and ferry terminals; the most convenient option for families or travelers with luggage.

-• Motorbike rental: A popular choice among independent travelers, motorbike rentals cost about VND 100,000–150,000 per day.
-From my perspective, this is the best way to explore Phu Quoc flexibly.
-Many rental providers even deliver the motorbike for free to the airport, ferry terminal, resort, or homestay.
+• Motorbike rental: about VND 100,000-150,000 per day, a flexible way to explore.
+Many providers deliver the bike free to the airport, ferry, resort or homestay.

-• Shuttle buses: Several resorts provide complimentary or paid shuttle services connecting the airport, ferry terminals, and Long Beach.
-This option is especially convenient for guests staying at mid-range to high-end resorts.
+• Shuttle buses: several resorts run complimentary or paid shuttles connecting the airport, ferry terminals and Long Beach, convenient for mid-range to high-end guests.

 Overall, whether you prioritize speed, cost savings, or travel flexibility, getting to Long Beach Phu Quoc Island is simple and well-supported by transport infrastructure.